+35725368683

 The golden visa has generous rules, allowing the applicant to enjoy family life in Cyprus’s safe and pro-family environment.

-Children between the ages of 18-25 are covered, provided they:
+Children between the ages of 18 and 25 are covered, provided they:

 1. Are students in a Cyprus tertiary education institution;